squeaky-pl/pystacia/doc/source/image.rst

 inversion of its counterpart.

-If you want to change (convert) underlying color space without affecting visual representation use :meth:`tinyimg.image.Image.convert_colorspace` method instead.
+If you want to change (convert) underlying color space without affecting visual representation use :meth:`pystacia.image.Image.convert_colorspace` method instead.

 Depth
 -----